department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 ## Performance Scores

 Google Lighthouse [scores performance](https://developer.chrome.com/docs/lighthouse/performance/performance-scoring/#lighthouse-8) by taking time measurements in areas such as "Largest Contentful Paint", "Time to Interactive", and "Total Blocking Time", then calculating a 1-100 score from a weighted average of those measurements.
 Those scores are coded in the ranges: "0 to 49 (red): Poor," "50 to 89 (orange): Needs Improvement," "90 to 100 (green): Good." **All VA.gov applications measured fall into the "0-49: Poor" range**.

-That means that a Veteran could wait over 13 seconds for the homepage to become fully interactive.
+The ["Largest Contentful Paint (LCP)" metric](https://web.dev/lcp/) is measured in seconds, and a value of less than 2.5 seconds is "good", between 2.5 and 45 seconds is "needs improvement", and over 4 seconds is "poor". **A Veteran visiting the VA.gov homepage can experience a 4+ second wait for the largest contentful paint, and over 13 seconds for the homepage to become fully interactive**.
+This qualifies as a poor performance experience for Veterans.

 The following table samples performance scores, as of 10 May 2023, from the [Frontend Performance Dashboard](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/frontend-support-dashboard/lighthouse-performance-report/):